ShimmyMySherbet/SherbetVaults/README.md

 `$VaultID` acts as a short-cut to the vault's ID.

 ### Cache Vaults
-Specifies if the plugin should cache each player's vault fur the duration of their play-session.
+Specifies if the plugin should cache each player's vault for the duration of their play-session.

 Provides a minor speed boost to subsequent uses of the `/vault` command.